sigsum/log-go/doc/setup.md

 ## Starting trillian

-Trillian is usually two separate servers, which we refer to as "server" and "sequencer".
+Trillian is usually two separate processes, which we refer to as "trillian server" and "sequencer daemon".
 The sequencer is used only on the primary log node.

 To start the trillian server,
 ```